siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 Here $S_{12}$ refers to the redistribution flow connecting registrations $1$ and $2$.

-If more energy enters than leaves, the stored density increases.
-If more leaves than enters, the stored density decreases.

-This is accounting, not yet full dynamics.
-It does not say how the flow is generated or what determines its direction.
+This is accounting of energy, not yet its dynamics.
+It is like recording the light in the different pixels of a screen without yet recognizing the movement of the image across them.
 It says only that any admissible reconfiguration must balance exactly.

-It is like counting how much paint enters or leaves a studio.
-That does not yet say how the strokes make the painting.

-Taken by itself, this relates $u_1$ and $u_2$ only by bookkeeping, not yet by geometric structure.
-But once the redistribution is recognized as continuous and, in the absence of added terms, source-free, the possible forms of transport become sharply constrained.
-From that point, the familiar symbolic formulations of physics can begin to emerge.
+Once the energy redistribution is recognized as continuous and, in the absence of added terms, source-free, the possible forms of transport become constrained.
+From that point, the familiar symbolic formulations of physics begin to emerge.

 Continuity is therefore the minimal consistency requirement for transport.
-It gives a closed bookkeeping rule, but not yet the spatial organization of the flow.
+It gives closed bookkeeping.
+We now turn to the forced consequences of that energy accounting in free space.